largeMansTutor/todoctl/README.md

 ## Security Notes

-This application follows several best practices for secure CLI and web services:

 - Secrets and credentials are provided via environment variables rather than committed into source control.
 - API key authentication can be enabled or disabled without code changes.
 - Request bodies are size‑limited and parsed carefully to prevent panics and memory exhaustion.